-CNS/CS/EE 188.
+CNS/CS/EE 188 b.
 Topics in Computation and Biological Systems.
 9 units (3-0-6).
 For course description, see Computation and Neural Systems.

 EE 226.
 Advanced Information and Coding Theory.
 9 units (3-0-6); first term.
 A selection of topics in information theory and coding theory not normally covered in EE/Ma 126 ab or EE/Ma 127 ab.
 These topics include constrained noiseless codes, constructive coding theorems for erasure channels, density evolution, repeat-accumulate and related codes, and network coding.
-Not offered 2008-09.
+Not offered 2007-08.

 EE 243 abc.
 Quantum Electronics Seminar.
 6 units (3-0-3); first, second, third terms.
 Advanced treatment of topics in the field of quantum electronics.
 Each weekly seminar consists of a review and discussion of results in the areas of quantum electronics and optoelectronics.
-Instructor: Yariv.
+Not offered 2007-08.